Working with Quarto

 4.7 Parameters

 The last document-wide option we’ll touch on is parameters.
 This is useful for when you want to be able to run the same document with different parameters or options for some computations.
-How parameters are specified depends on which engine you’re using.
-With Knitr you can specify parameters using the params option:
+Parameters are specified using the params option:

 • Add the following code to your YAML header: